 Um, I really should break this to you quickly… Sydney and Piper had a bad case of diarrhea.
-To be honest, I didn’t think any of us were going to end up having diarrhea in Europe, especially after eating Mexican food, but something was in that chicken last night that the twins didn’t particularly like.
+To be honest after all the unusual food we ate through Asia and Africa, I didn’t think any of us were going to end up having diarrhea in Europe, especially from Mexican food, but something was in that chicken last night that the twins didn’t particularly like.

 House of Terror Museum: